Shadrack (Robert MacGimsey song)

 "Shadrack" (aka "Shadrach" or "Shadrach, Meshach and Abednego") is a popular song written by Robert MacGimsey in the 1930s and performed by Louis Armstrong and others.

 Background

 The lyrics refer to the biblical account of Shadrach, Meshach, and Abednego and the fiery furnace.

 Brook Benton version

-In 1962 the song was a hit single for Brook Benton, peaking at #19 in Billboard's Hot 100 chart during the week of February 17, 1962.
+In 1962 the song was a hit single for Brook Benton, peaking at No. 19 on the Billboard Hot 100 chart the week of February 17, 1962.

-Chart performance
+Charts

 Other cover versions

-The song is featured on pop, soul, Gospel and jazz recordings by others, among them:
+The song is featured on pop, soul, gospel and jazz recordings by others, among them: